 Roll Your Own Robot

-I believe that displaced workers should be given the money to buy a robot or invest in robot workers, just as the early colonizers of Barbados were able to do with slaves.
+The slavery model is more relevant than the industrialization specter because a coming generation of low-cost robots will be more affordable than industrial machinery in the same way slaves were in their time.
+Displaced workers should have the option to use that money to buy a robot or invest in robot workers, just as the early colonizers of Barbados were able to do with slaves.

 (I also think we owe the desecendents of slaves, reparations - not a check necessarily, but something like a Marshall Plan for Africa and the Inner City.
 That is another story of course, and I am only stating this for the record so the PC mob doesn’t crucify me for using the abominable slave phenomenon as my guide.)

 What makes the slave trade so interesting is that once upon a time, there were all kinds of slaves and mostly white.
-They generally came in the form of indentured workers and even then, the term itself, derives from word Slav.
-These workiers weren’t well treated but the demands of general work weren't that harsh and so it was a faintly humane labor system.
+They generally came in the form of indentured workers and even then, the term itself derives from word, Slav.
+These workiers weren’t well treated but the demands of general work weren't that critical and so it was a faintly humane labor system.
 Barbados used these people, sometimes Irish or often the poor and criminal from Britain, as general laborers and tobacco workers.

 Robots Are Nothing Until They Mean Money